September 15th, 2018

 1000 – 1730

 I about had a mental breakdown early in the morning, trying to fit everything into my backpack.
 I finally settled on strapping my tent to the outside of my pack and putting the bear canister at the bottom.
+After having everything exactly so for thousands of miles (this is my first major gear shake-up since before I started the TA), it was stressful to have to find a new place for everything.

 As soon as I got out of the car at the trailhead, I heard someone yell my name.
 It was Dorothy and his parents were just dropping him off, too.
 So I got to start the section with 2 very nice guys, which helped quell some of my worries.
 I wasn’t sure how well I would handle the extra weight and was also still worried about being cold…not that my 2 friends could really help with such problems.